pact-foundation/pact-jvm/provider/pact-jvm-provider-junit/README.md

 Preemptive Authentication can be enabled by setting the `pact.pactbroker.httpclient.usePreemptiveAuthentication` Java system property to `true`.

+### Allowing just the changed pact specified in a webhook to be verified [4.0.6+]

+When a consumer publishes a new version of a pact file, the Pact broker can fire off a webhook with the URL of the changed pact file.
+To allow only the changed pact file to be verified, you can override the URL by adding the annotation `@AllowOverridePactUrl` to your test class and then setting using the `pact.filter.consumers` and `pact.filter.pacturl` values as either Java system properties or environment variables.
+If you have annotated your test class with `@Consumer` you don't need to provide `pact.filter.consumers`.

 ### Pact Url

 To use pacts from urls annotate the test class with